PyMC

-PyMC (formerly known as PyMC3) is a Python package for Bayesian statistical modeling and probabilistic machine learning which focuses on advanced Markov chain Monte Carlo and variational fitting algorithms.
+PyMC (formerly known as PyMC3) is a probabilistic programming library for Python.
+It can be used for Bayesian statistical modeling and probabilistic machine learning.

+PyMC performs inference based on advanced Markov chain Monte Carlo and/or variational fitting algorithms.

 It is a rewrite from scratch of the previous version of the PyMC software.

 Unlike PyMC2, which had used Fortran extensions for performing computations, PyMC relies on PyTensor, a Python library that allows defining, optimizing, and efficiently evaluating mathematical expressions involving multi-dimensional arrays.

 From version 3.8 PyMC relies on ArviZ to handle plotting, diagnostics, and statistical checks.
 PyMC and Stan are the two most popular probabilistic programming tools.

-PyMC is an open source project, developed by the community and fiscally sponsored by NumFOCUS.
+PyMC is an open source project, developed by the community and has been fiscally sponsored by NumFOCUS.